 - Pro-active and prefigurative movements

 - Campaign planning and organizing

 - Connecting to the spirit in nature

 - Creating ritual and ceremony

 - Grounding and centering

 - Daily rituals

-WHAT PDC GRADS ARE SAYING
+WHAT OUR GRADUATES ARE SAYING

 “Amazing, life-altering experience.
 We all grow and learn so much during this short time.
 The safe, supportive environment really facilitates people opening up, feeling empowered, and coming into their true potential.
-We each find our place and voice here, and are able to carry a piece of that back with us into our work… it’s as much about the inspiration, the community, and empowerment as it is about the information.”
+We each find our place and voice here, and are able to carry a piece of that back with us into our work… It’s as much about the inspiration, the community, and empowerment as it is about the information.”

 – Brenda Whitney, Aurora, Illinois